Giftbit/currencyapi/feature-deep-dive/reactions.md

 |what|`object` a Reaction What that defines what happens when the Reaction applies|

 **Reaction What**

 | member | value |
 |--------|-------|
 |type|`string` the type of the Reaction What|
 |params|`object` the parameters for the execution of the Reaction What|

-### An example
+### Referral example

-Here again is the message we're going to react to:
+Here again is the event we're going to react to:

 ```json
 {